 A word on range.
-Tesla clams 310-miles per charge for this long-range model, our test car was displaying 90 per cent charge and circa 280-miles remaining range when we picked it up.
+Tesla clams 310 miles per charge for long-range models, and our test car was displaying 90 per cent charge and circa 280-miles remaining range when we picked it up.
 We spent the day crawling around Manhattan, cruising on the freeway to somewhere called Bear Mountain 45 miles away, having ‘some fun’ once there, then heading back into the city.

 A total of 140 miles of very mixed driving once we handed back the car – as much driving as we would typically choose to do in a day – and there was still 100 miles in the tank.
 At no point did the range sweats kick in and at any given point we knew where the nearest supercharger was.
 Without getting too carried away… it works.